-- dent's complex director.
+- a.
+Any student in a University residence hall who does not comply with this policy will be referred to the student's complex director.
 The staff member may refer the student to the hall judiciary if deemed necessary. - b.
 Any other student will be referred to the Office of the Vice President for Student Affairs and Services. - c.
 Any individual outside the University community who does not comply with this policy will be referred to the proper authorities.